-A Schematic of the neural network trained to infer transporter-drug and transporter-transporter influence relationships from complex genotype-to-phenotype relationships.
-The 16-transporter genotype (G) is given as input to the model as a binary variable (1 = presence, 0 = absence for each transporter).
+(A) Schematic of the neural network trained to infer transporter-drug and transporter-transporter influence relationships from complex genotype-to-phenotype relationships.
+The 16-transporter genotype (G) is given as binary input (1 = presence, 0 = absence for each transporter).
 The activity of each transporter (A) is computed using the set of learned transporter-transporter influence weights (I).
-For a given genotype, activities are inferred only using I weights from transporters that are present according to G, with A set to zero for transporters that are absent.
-Resistance to each of the 16 tested compounds (R) is then computed by the learned transporter-drug efflux weights (E), multiplied by the inferred activity of the corresponding transporter.
+A is set to zero for transporters that are absent in G. Resistance to each of the 16 tested compounds (R) is then computed by the learned transporter-drug efflux weights (E), each multiplied by the A values of the corresponding transporters.

-B Weights learned by the neural network model after training.
+(B) I and E weights learned by the neural network model after training.
+See also Figures S7A-B and S8.

-C Agreement between measured and neural-network-modeled drug resistance
+(C) Agreement between measured and neural-network-modeled drug resistance.
+See also Figures S7C-D and S8.

-D Extending the model of valinomycin resistance improves agreement with measured resistance.
+(D) Extending the model of valinomycin resistance improves agreement with measurement.
 For simplicity, data is shown only for the five ‘frequently-associated’ transporters.
-The trained neural network weights (top) are shown for the original model (top-left) and one with an extra node in the activity layer to model potential influence on an unknown resistance factor (top right).
-Correlation (r) was calculated using all genotypes, or genotypes defined only by the five frequenctly-gene groups (within parentheses).
+The trained neural network weights (top) are shown for the original model (top-left) and one with an extra node in the activity layer to model potential influence on a hypothesized resistance factor (top right).
+See also Figure S8.

-Figure 5 Deciphering a Complex Fluconazole Resistance Trait
+Figure 6.
+Deciphering a Complex Fluconazole Resistance Trait

-A Illustrating genetic effects in fluconazole.
-Top panel - A landscape of normalized fluconazole resistance for 5 knockouts (as in Figure 2D).
-Botom panel - Significant knockout effects and n-way genetic interactions mediating fluconazole resistance (as in Figure 3A).
+(A) Illustrating the complex genetics of fluconazole resistance.
+Top panel - A landscape of normalized fluconazole resistance for five ABC transporter knockouts (as in Figure 3).
+Bottom panel - Significant single-knockout effects and x-gene genetic interactions mediating fluconazole resistance (as in Figure 4).

-B Comparing the original neural network model to one trained with an extra node between the G and A layer to model non-linear influence on Pdr5 from four genes (as in Figure 4D).
-Width of I2 (‘indirect’) weights are scaled 0.58 I1 weights to show equivalent eventual impact on Pdr5 activity .
+(B) Extending the model of fluconazole resistance, by adding an extra node between the G and A layer to model non-additive influence of four transporters on Pdr5 activity, improves agreement with measurement.
+Limitation to frequently-associated five transporters and the method for calculating correlation values are as described in Figure 5D.

-C Comparing the IC50 of fluconazole derived from single-strain growth experiments to the grouped pool data.
+(C) Close agreement between measures of fluconazole resistance derived by en masse analysis of pooled strains with individually-measured resistance (IC50) values in independently-constructed strains.

-D Expected Pdr5 activity relative to the wild-type for ybt1∆ycf1∆, snq2∆yor1∆, and snq2∆yor1∆ybt1∆ycf1∆.
-PDR5 mRNA expression was measured using qRT-PCR and normalized relative to UBC6.
-Grey bars represent the ratio of PDR5 expression compared to the average in the wild-type.
-Error bars indicate standard error.
-Three replicates were used in each experiment, and p-values are calculated using a t-test.
-Colored bars show relative Pdr5 activity values modeled by the extended neural network in Figure 5B (top-right panel), considering either only indirect influences going through the extra node (orange), or all influences (red).
+(D) The synergistic effect of deleting four ABC transporters on Pdr5 activity is primarily explained by an indirect influence on PDR5 transcript levels.
+Gray bars represent PDR5 expression in the specified genotype, relative to that of wild-type, with error bars indicating standard error (n=3).
+Significance was assessed by t-test.
+Colored bars show model-inferred Pdr5 activity (see Figure 5B, top-right panel) for each genotype, relative to that of wild-type, considering all (red) or only the indirect (orange) influences.

-E Comparing the modeled PDR5 repression by YOR1 and SNQ2 with with protein-protein interactions found using MYTH and PCA.
-Interactions were measured in both this study (Figure S11, S12) and previous studies (Snider et al., 2013; Tarassov et al., 2008).
-Learned I weights from 4B are overlaid, as well as integrated whole-organism protein levels from PaxDB 4.1 (Wang et al., 2015).
+(E) Interaction evidence supporting the plausibility of direct repression of Pdr5 by Snq2 and Yor1.
+This study confirmed all previously known-interactions shown (Snider et al., 2013; Tarassov et al., 2008), and revealed a novel Pdr5-Yor1 protein interaction (Figure S11, S12).
+Direct influence of Yor1 on Pdr5 activity was predicted by both original and extended neural network models for fluconazole (Figure 5B).
+Influences from the neural network model (Figure 4B) are shown here with red edges.
+Whole-organism protein levels (Wang et al., 2015) are indicated by node size.

 Figure S1 Creating a Pool of Uniquely Barcoded Strains (‘Barcoder Pool’), Related to Figure 1